 What Is Active Myeloma?

-In most cases, active MM is least complicated biologically and is easiest to treat early in the disease course.
+In most cases, active multiple myeloma is least complicated biologically and is easiest to treat early in the disease course.
 The amount of monoclonal protein (M-protein) secreted by myeloma cells is lowest when the disease is still asymptomatic, in the MGUS and smoldering myeloma phase.

 As the disease progresses, the myeloma cells grow in number, resulting in higher levels of monoclonal protein.
-When biomarkers show that MM either already is, or will soon become symptomatic, treatment is initiated.
+When biomarkers show that multiple myeloma either already is, or will soon become symptomatic, treatment is initiated.

 What Are First Line Treatments in Myeloma?